 Interview with Peter Whitmore (26 April 2017)

-Peter was the first Chair of the Motuihe Restoration Trust and as he is still on the Trust today. is the longest serving Trustee.
+Peter was the first Chair of the Motuihe Restoration Trust and as he is still on the Trust todais the longest serving Trustee.

 Peter’s first contact with Motuihe was as a Sea Cadet in the early 1960s.
 He lived in Wellington but the Sea Cadets had a camp on Motuihe for two weeks.
 The Navy were still there at the time and the cadets slept in one of the barracks in hammocks.
 He remembers observing the hard training the naval cadets had to go through.